w3f/Grants-Program/applications/msai.md

 Not that we know of
 No project has been able to create a public health blockchain as it is either too slow or for data privacy Medicalchain
 BNB Chain all projects dead in the water either because they use a private unscalable chain or use public blockchains which are too expensive to use at scale.
+Furthermore Binance Health (more commercial pump and dump than substance) such that NHS and other health systems could also theoretically connect.

+Solid pods could be considered as solving a similar problem though without a public append only ledger which reduces traceability and auditability of data access.
 ## Team :
 Marvsai team www.marvsai.com

 ### Team members
 Core:
 - Dr Salman Alim Marvasti --  Experienced Finance and Blockchain Senior Developer currently at Blockchain.com
-- Dr Ali Marvasti -- Consultant Neurologist - NHS , Cambridge University
-  - In addition one of our team was a user of a medical data as part of a GSK Wellcome trust funded PhD.
+- Dr Atefeh Alihossieni - Internal Medicine Specialist - Medical App Design Baan Clinic- Millway medical practice In addition one of our team was a user of a medical data as part of a GSK Wellcome trust funded PhD.
   Dr Ali Marvasti's research with medical data made evident that even if an application is developed that could scan and store all the data there is no reliable standard to store it in a decentralised manner.
-    The existing projects are note useful for instance solutions like MedicalChain (relies on private chains) and Binance Health (more commercial pump and dump than substance) such that NHS and other health systems could also theoretically connect.

-- Dr Atefeh Alihossieni - Internal Medicine Specialist - Medical App Design Baan Clinic- Millway medical practice Advisory
+  The existing projects are not benefitial for real life situation.
+- Advisory
 - James Isilay - Cognism AI founder and CEO
-- Rahim Lalani CEO Text services and contract app development company in Pakistan
+- Rahim Lalani CEO Text services and contract app development company in Pakistan Potential Client:
+- - Dr Ali Marvasti -- Consultant Neurologist - NHS , Cambridge University
+-
 ### Contact

 - **Contact Name:**Salman Marvasti